gwijthoff/texting/content/overview.md

 ## Wellbeing

-Many students face personal challenges or have psychological needs that may interfere with their academic progress, social development, or emotional wellbeing.
-The university offers a variety of confidential services to help you through difficult times, including individual and group counseling, crisis intervention, consultations, online chats, and mental health screenings.
+Princeton offers a variety of confidential services to help you through difficult times, including individual and group counseling, crisis intervention, consultations, online chats, and mental health screenings.
 These services are provided by staff who welcome all students and embrace a philosophy respectful of clients’ cultural and religious backgrounds, and sensitive to differences in race, ability, gender identity and sexual orientation.
-Call 609-258-3141 or walk-in during business hours to make an appointment for an initial 20-minute consultation.
-You can also schedule your initial consultation appointment online at [princeton.edu/MyUHS](http://princeton.edu/MyUHS).
+You can schedule an initial consultation online at [princeton.edu/MyUHS](http://princeton.edu/MyUHS).

+# {{< sms >}} Acknowledgements

+Thanks to all guest speakers, to Rachel Sagner Buurma and Jérémie Lumbroso for inspiration on the practica, and to Ryan Cordell, Amelia Acker, and Sara J. Grossman, whose syllabi and pedagogy influenced the design and content of this course.